solo-system/solo-system.github.io/documentation/power/index.md

 Note that it's probably bad to drain car batteries in the way that we did with these DC-DC converters, and we will have to see how well they recharge.
-We probably ought to be buying deep cycle batteries.
+We probably ought to be buying deep-cycle batteries.

 Here are some relevant photos